surajnair23/PyramidCheck/README.md

 ## Approach

-We count the occurrences of each character and sort them in ascending order If a string is pyramid, the occurence of characters will differ by 1
+We count the occurrences of each character and sort them in ascending order

+If a string is pyramid, the occurence of characters will differ by 1

+JUnit test cases for empty, invalid and alpnumeric string

 ## Running the application locally